Dr Aneta Piekut

 - SMI205 Advanced Research Project in Quantitative Social Sciences - which encourages students to be critical of quantitative methods and teaches them how to replicate an academic paper;

-- SMI303 Research Dissemination in Social Sciences - which teaches how to communicate dissertation research in an engaging way to non-academic audiences.
+- SMI303 Research Dissemination in Social Sciences (with Dr Will Mason) - which teaches how to communicate dissertation research in an engaging way to non-academic audiences.

 Team-taught modules for social sciences students include: